-mathematical substitute The system of the mechanical real based system breakdown of the drive strand concentrated into twist-free masses as well as non-mass elastic and damping connections.
+mathematical substitute The system of the mechanical real is based on the system breakdown of the drive strand concentrated into twist-free masses as well as non-mass elastic and damping connections.
 From the generally applicable equation of motion according to Newton it is possible to derive the mathematical description of the motion also for the rotation.
 Hence: